readthedocs/ads-for-opensource/docs/source/faq.rst

     Read the Docs identified multiple projects where ads were blocked and those projects lacked the time and resources to work with the `AcceptableAds group`_ or educate users about the impact of adblocking on their funding.
-These whitelists are specifically to help these projects.
+These lists are specifically to help these projects.
-    These whitelists are not a strict subset of the acceptable ads list.
+    These lists are not a strict subset of the acceptable ads list.

     Furthermore, some users don't want to allow acceptable ads while they are willing to tolerate ads to benefit the developer community.

 .. _AcceptableAds group: https://acceptableads.com/

 I run an open source project.
-How do I get on the whitelist?
+How do I get on the list?
     Please see the page on :doc:`getting included <inclusion>`.

-How do I report an ad that shouldn't be whitelisted?
+How do I report an ad that shouldn't be excepted?
     Please open an `issue on GitHub`_.

 .. _issue on GitHub: https://github.com/rtfd/ads-for-opensource/issues